rvnminers-A-and-N/rvnminers-A-and-N/README.md

 Dual B.S. in **ACS Chemistry** and **Physics** from Western Kentucky University *(magna cum laude)*.
 Former student researcher running AmberMD molecular dynamics simulations on HPC clusters — modeling rhodopsin protein conformations and SO₂/water interfaces.
 That's where the obsession with GPU computing started.

-Owner of **Echelon Technology Solutions** — IT, web development, and AI consulting in Meade County, Kentucky.
+Co-Owner of **Echelon Technology Solutions, LLC** — IT, web development, and AI consulting in Meade County, Kentucky.

 ---